Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Anaplastic thyroid cancer is rare.
-It consists of about 2% of all thyroid cancer cases.
-About 1 to 2 people per million are diagnosed in the United States every year.
+Anaplastic thyroid cancer is extremely rare.
+It makes up less than 2% of all thyroid cancer cases.

 Advertisement